About ITEC Asia-Pacific

-The 2018 IEEE Transportation Electrification Conference & EXPO Asia-Pacific (ITEC-AP 2018) will be held on June 6-9, 2018 in Bangkok, Thailand.
+The 2018 IEEE Transportation Electrification Conference and Expo Asia-Pacific (ITEC Asia-Pacific) will be held on June 6-9, 2018 in Bangkok, Thailand.
 This conference is a technical conference and industry exhibition dedicated to electrified vehicles and components, subsystems, and systems for all types of electrified vehicles and transportation systems (land, air, space, and sea).

-The ITEC-AP2018 final proceedings will be submitted for publication in IEEE Xplore, and for indexing in EI Compendex.
+The ITEC Asia-Pacific final proceedings will be submitted for publication in IEEE Xplore, and for indexing in EI Compendex.
 To submit your paper, please click here.

 Prof. Yoichi Hori